paperandsoap/icinga/README.md

 to support server aggregation on a single master node.

 Node discovery can be configured using a node attribute, defaults to "all hosts in your environment".
-Check_MK can also be configured using a node attribute to find it's monitoring servers for service aggregation, defaults to "all monitoring-server roles".
+Check_MK can also be configured using a node attribute to find its monitoring servers for service aggregation, defaults to "all monitoring-server roles".

 Check_MK is used for automated host and service generation in Icinga, chef is used to populate check_mk with the